Riley-Py/UWaterloo-Work/EARTH 121/Field Notes/Field Notes Journal 9 - What Do You See From That Unusual Perspective.md

 ## Response

-What I see from this unusual perspective of the Great Lakes is
+What I see from this unusual perspective of the Great Lakes is with regards to the atmosphere.
+I see the sun reflecting off of the Great Lakes and clouds made of water covering them, connecting to the atmospheric system of Earth.
+As well, seeing the Great Lakes from this view makes one think of the freshwater that is essential to human life, and how watconnecting to the biosphere of the